aurora-arg/pyebfgen/README.md

 is Linux.
 If you try on Mac / Windows and find platform-specific bugs, please let me know.

+** v 0.2.x Branch **
+This branch represents a relatively heavy re-write of the codebase, mainly to clean things up and ensure the codebase will remain updatable long term.
+At the present time (2020-08-18), this branch should be considered to be extremely unstable.

 ## Requirements
   - Python 3.5.3+
   - python3-tk